AdamT84/Hangman/README.md

 ### Game Play

-- Once the user is in the game they will be able to see the game title and empty gallows and an instruction to guess a letter.
+- Once the user is in the game, they will be able to see the game title and empty gallows and an instruction to guess a letter.

 ![Main game](/screenshots/game_screen.png)